jnields/febs/ReadMe.md

 We fully support our internal customers.
 That means we will respond to Slack messages and help troubleshoot issues, feature requests, etc.

-Feel free to swing by or hit us up on Slack or just file a bug here :)
+Feel free to swing by or hit us up on Slack in the #febs-users channel or just file an issue here :)

 #### External open source customers